 I did a lot of research on adaptability while writing this quiz, and it convinced me that flexibility is so important.
 Adaptable people are more resilient, and they deal with stress much better than inflexible types like myself.
 Also, adaptable people tend to look more towards the future as opposed to dwelling on the past.
 Being adaptable keeps you mentally young!

 Anyway, I am excited to present my latest quiz: Are You Adaptable?
+I am the first to admit that it may be a bit biased in favor of adaptability, and now you know why.
 Let me know what you get and what you think of your result.
 Do you think that you should be more flexible?
 Or are you happy with your current level of flexibility?

 Have you ever thought of yourself as an inspiring person?
 I don’t think most of us consider ourselves inspiring – we are too busy finding our own inspiration in the world.
 However, just as we find encouragement and motivation from others, they are finding it from us as well.
 And that’s the point of today’s new quiz.